DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Remittance-format.md

 **Column delimiter**            | Select the Row delimiter used within the file, options: <br> **{;}** – Semicolon <br> **{:}** – Colon <br> **{,}** – Comma <br> **{t}** – Tab <br> **{\|}** Vertical bar
 **Record identifier position**  | Where the file is **Structured**, specify the Record identifier position.
 **Date format**                 | Select the applicable date format.
+**Decimal adjustment**          | This specifies the Decimal adjustment required for the Remittance’s **Amount**.
+For example remittance amount is 20055, but last two charactes are decimal, thus amount to be mapped to D365 Bank statement is 200.55 <br> For this example enter 2 in Decimal adjustment field.

 ### Mapping